qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 * **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.**
 * `Elasticsearch` is the considerably fast in many cases but it's always the slowest in terms of indexing time.
 It can be 10x slower when storing 10M+ vectors of 96 dimensions!
 (32mins vs 5.5 hrs)
 * `Milvus` is the fastest when it comes to indexing time and maintains good precision.
 However, it's not on-par with others when it comes to RPS or latency when you have more dimensions or number of vectors.
 * `Weaviate` has improved the least since [our last run](/benchmarks/single-node-speed-benchmark-2022).
-At the moment, it's the slowest in terms of RPS and has the highest latency.
+At the moment, it's one of the slowest in terms of RPS as well as latency.
-* `Redis` is able to achieve good RPS however its latency is slower with parallel requests and is one of the slowest in terms of indexing time.
+* `Redis` is able to achieve good RPS however its latency is higher with parallel requests and is one of the slowest in terms of indexing time.